tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

     - Choose File  →  **Load As Sub-Xsheet** and use the browser to load a TNZ file.

-    - Use the OpenToonz standard browser to drag the scene icon to the Scene Cast pane, the Xsheet/Timeline or the viewer.
+    - Use the Tahoma standard browser to drag the scene icon to the Scene Cast pane, the Xsheet/Timeline or the viewer.

     - In the file browser right-click the scene icon and select **Load As Sub-Xsheet** in the menu that opens.

-    .. note:: OpenToonz scene files can also be loaded by dragging and dropping them from the Windows Explorer or macOS Finder to the Scene Cast, Xsheet/Timeline, or the viewer.
+    .. note:: Tahoma scene files can also be loaded by dragging and dropping them from the Windows Explorer or macOS Finder to the Scene Cast, Xsheet/Timeline, or the viewer.

 .. _exploding_sub-xsheets: